railwayapp/docs/src/docs/reference/build-and-start-commands.md

 #### Start Command

-The command used to start the service, for example `npm run start`.
+Railway automatically configures the start command based on the code being deployed.

+If your code uses a [Dockerfile](/reference/dockerfiles), the start command defaults to the `ENTRYPOINT` and/or `CMD` defined in the Dockerfile.

 Override the detected start command by setting a value in your service settings.

 <Image
 src="https://res.cloudinary.com/railway/image/upload/v1637798815/docs/custom-start-command_a8vcxs.png"